nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 If you plan to implement and test the MultiCluster Load Balancing Solution, repeat all the steps to configure the second K8s cluster, identical to the first Cluster1 steps.
 - There is only one change - you MUST use the appropriate `loadbalancer-clusterX.yaml` or `nodeport-clusterX.yaml` manifest to match the appropriate cluster.
 - Don't forget to check and set your ./kube Config Context when you change clusters!
-- The NKL Controller in Cluster2 should be updating the `cluster2-https` upstreams.
+- The NLK Controller in Cluster2 should be updating the `cluster2-https` upstreams.

 <br/>